fintecheando/microservices-hsbc/servers/kubernetes/install.md

 ```bash
 [root@kn02 ~]# hostnamectl set-hostname kn02.mx.fintecheando --static
 ```

-There are some System requirements to configure cluster.
-  * Master node has up to 16G memory.
-  * On all nodes, free space on physical volume is required to create a new volume group for Docker Direct LVM.

 # [1]	On All Nodes, Create a user for installation to be used in Ansible and also grant root privileges to him.